 The Tennessee state sales tax on merchandise is 7 percent (7.0%).

 The Tennessee state tax on non-restaurant food is 5.5 percent (5.5%).

 In Shelby County and within Memphis City Limits, there is an additional sales tax of 2.25 percent (2.25%).
 If you make a purchase in one of the surrounding cities - Arlington, Bartlett, Collierville, Germantown, Lakeland, or Millington - that sales tax is instead 2.75 percent (2.75%).

 In order to calculate your total sales tax, you’ll need to add the state taxes to the county taxes.

-Now let's say you go to Target and buy $50 in food items and $10 in non-food items.
-You will pay a total of 7.75% in taxes for the food and a total of 9.25% in taxes for the non-food items for a grand total of $4.80.
+- Now let's say you go to Target and buy $50 in food items and $10 in non-food items.
+You will pay a total of 7.75% in both state and county taxes for the food and a total of 9.25% in taxes for the non-food items for a grand total of $4.80 additional.

-There are a few additional taxes depending on the purchases you make.
-If you stay in a hotel you will pay a special hotel tax of 14.25 percent (which is the 7% state sales tax + 2.25% local sales tax + an additional 5 percent).
+There are a few further taxes to be aware of, depending on purchases you make.
+If you stay in a hotel, you will pay a special hotel tax of 14.25 percent (7% state sales tax + 2.25% local sales tax + an additional 5%).

 If you purchase property in Memphis, Shelby County, or a Shelby County municipality, you will be responsible for a property tax.
 The current rate in Shelby County is $4.37 per $100 of property value.

 You can find more information on property taxes, as well as a complete list of all state and local taxes, on the Memphis Chamber of Commerce website.

 Interestingly, in the state of Tennessee, there are no state taxes on property or on personal income.